 Smartphone users worldwide – additional information

 China, the most populous country in the world, leads the smartphone industry.
-The number of smartphone users in China is forecast to grow from around 480 million in 2013 to almost 690 million in 2019.
-Around half of the Chinese population is projected to use a smartphone by 2018.
-This means that, by 2018, a quarter of all smartphone users in the world will be located in China.
-The United States is also an important market for the smartphone industry, with around 170 million smartphone users in 2014.
-By 2019, the number of smartphone users in the U.S. is expected to increase to 236 million.
+The number of smartphone users in China is forecast to grow from around 563 million in 2016 to almost 675 million in 2019.
+Around half of the Chinese population is projected to use a smartphone by 2020.
+The United States is also an important market for the smartphone industry, with around 223 million smartphone users in 2017.
+By 2019, the number of smartphone users in the U.S. is expected to increase to 247.5 million.

 Google’s Android and Apple’s iOS are the two most popular smartphone operating systems in the industry.
-In the first three quarters of 2015 alone, nearly a billion smartphones with either Android or iOS operating systems were sold to end users worldwide.
+In 2016 alone, nearly 1.5 billion smartphones with either Android or iOS operating systems were sold to end users worldwide.
 Android, with 80 percent of all smartphones sales, leads the market.
 In contrast, about 15 percent of all smartphones sold to end customers have iOS as their operating system.
-The leading smartphone vendors are Samsung and Apple, with about 25 percent and 15 percent of the share respectively, followed by Huawei, Lenovo and Xiaomi.
+The leading smartphone vendors are Samsung and Apple, with about 20 to 25 percent and 15 percent of the share respectively, followed by Huawei, OPPO and vivo.